|Cromwell's statue in Westminster|

 Oliver Cromwell was succeeded by his son Richard, who was neither a politician nor a soldier.
 Unable to reconcile republican generals with the demands of the rich merchants and landowners to curb the influence of the New Model Army, Richard Cromwell resigned the following year.
 The government collapsed.
 The monarchy was restored in 1660 and the New Model Army was dissolved.

 Marxist academics have always recognised the historic role of Cromwell but most bourgeois historians simply dismiss him as an upstart general who made himself dictator, a “king in all but name”, through the might of the New Model Army.

 Some Irish nationalists call him a brutal bigoted English invader.
 Some Protestants, even now, regard Cromwell as a religious reformer who fought for freedom of conscience for all faiths apart from Catholicism, and many in the Jewish community still remember Cromwell as the leader who allowed Jews to live, worship and work in England for the first time since the pogroms of 1290.

 But for the bourgeoisie Oliver is best forgotten, even though their ascendancy began when their ancestors took up the gun in the 1640s.

 The ruling class abhor revolutionary change today because it threatens their own domination, so they naturally deny that their class ever came to power through it in the first place.
 For them the English republic is an aberration, a temporary blip in the steady advance of bourgeois progress, which is the myth they teach us in school.
 If they elevate anything at all it is the ‘glorious revolution’ of 1688, when the last of the Stuarts was deposed and replaced by a king of their own choosing.
-Though not as bloodless as they claimed – plenty was shed in Ireland – the establishment of a monarchy that was the gift of Parliament was achieved without the involvement of the masses, which was precisely what was intended.
+Though not as bloodless as they claimed – plenty was shed in Ireland to put William of Orange on the throne – the establishment of a monarchy that was the gift of Parliament was achieved without the involvement of the masses, which was precisely what was intended.